-Find out more about how to buy an air conditioner on Which?
+Find out whether it's worth buying an air conditioner on Which?
 Home & garden.

-Many fan heaters also have a ‘cool’ setting, meaning it will be fit for purpose throughout the year.
-Make sure the unit is easy to use and that you can comfortably reach the controls.
+Although it may sound counterintuitive, many fan heaters also have a ‘cool’ setting, meaning it will be fit for purpose throughout the year.
 The only downside is that fans don’t actually generate cold air.
 They simply recirculate air around the room.
 This means that if the room is already at high temperature, it may not make that much of a difference.

 These can help reduce the temperature of your home without needing input.
 They can automatically adapt when the outdoor temperature increases significantly.

 Some systems allow you to create presets specifically for periods of warm weather, and others also measure the outside temperature and make changes automatically to compensate.

 Check out 5 things you need to consider before you buy a smart thermostat on Which?
 Home & garden

 If you're caring for someone, especially if you live some distance away, you might find it helpful to install a home telecare system with built-in temperature controls.
 This can be set up to monitor the temperature in the home and to send an alert to a call centre and/or to you if the temperature rises above or below a pre-set level.
 Setting these upper and lower limits with your loved one’s individual circumstances in mind is always a good idea.